snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/index.md

 | `utm_term` | Campaign term(s) | Used for search marketing in particular, this field is used to identify the search terms that triggered the ad being displayed in the search results. |
 | `utm_content` | Campaign content | Used either to differentiate similar content or two links in the same ad.
 (So that it is possible to identify which is generating more traffic.) |

-The parameters are descibed in the [Google Analytics help page](https://support.google.com/analytics/answer/1033863).
+The parameters are described in the [Google Analytics help page](https://support.google.com/analytics/answer/1033863).
 Google also provides a [urlbuilder](https://support.google.com/analytics/answer/1033867?hl=en) which can be used to construct the URL incl. query parameters to use in your campaigns.

 ### Ad tracking methods